Characteristic polynomial

 In linear algebra, the characteristic polynomial of a square matrix is a polynomial which is invariant under matrix similarity and has the eigenvalues as roots.
 It has the determinant and the trace of the matrix among its coefficients.
-The characteristic polynomial of an endomorphism of a finite-dimensional vector space is the characteristic polynomial of the matrix of that endomorphism over any base (that is, the characteristic polynomial does not depend on the choice of a basis).
+The characteristic polynomial of an endomorphism of a finite-dimensional vector space is the characteristic polynomial of the matrix of that endomorphism over any basis (that is, the characteristic polynomial does not depend on the choice of a basis).
 The characteristic equation, also known as the determinantal equation, is the equation obtained by equating the characteristic polynomial to zero.

 In spectral graph theory, the characteristic polynomial of a graph is the characteristic polynomial of its adjacency matrix.